 Why would the American leaders have picked a snake as their symbol?
+What does it mean?
 They knew the Bible and the story of Adam and Eve.
 They knew about the snake in the garden.

 Here’s the bottom line: choosing a snake -- specifically the rattlesnake -- was an offer of peace.

 If you happen to find a rattlesnake out in the wild, it won’t bite you immediately.
 Instead, it’ll make the noise that gives it its name -- a warning for you to go away.
 If you don’t, then it will strike.

 By choosing the rattlesnake as their emblem, the colonists were telling Great Britain: “If you don’t leave us alone, we’ll have to attack you.”